Discover more from Healthy Rich

 How on earth do you even define “need”?
 Is it about survival?
 Comfort?
 Mental health?
 Your responsibility to the planet?
 Career success?
 Family obligations?

-If you can even settle on a definition of wants versus needs, clearly dropping each of your expenses into one of those categories is still usually impossible.
+If you can even settle on a definition of wants versus needs, clearly dropping each of your expenses into one of those categories is still usually unreasonable.
 You need food for sustenance, but does it need to taste good or be organic or come in a variety or be sourced ethically or be sold by a business you care about?

 The myth of “wants vs. needs” assumes money exists in a vacuum, but that’s not how life works.
 The choices you make about how to manage money are entangled with every other part of you and your life.